safferli/datascientist_personneleconomics/data-scientist/index.Rmd

 ---
-title       :
-subtitle    : UDC 2015
-author      : Christoph Safferling job         : Head of Game Analytics url         : {lib: "."}    # this is important for reveal.js
+title       : Data Analysts -- How to recruit and retain a team subtitle    : Big Data Conference, Startplatz author      : Christoph Safferling job         : Head of Game Analytics url         : {lib: "."}    # this is important for reveal.js